Blocked ports and internet resources

-To secure the Servercore infrastructure from malicious network activity, we restrict access to certain TCP/UDP ports.
-Incoming and outgoing traffic is blocked when it passes the border routers at the edge of the Servercore Internet network.
+To secure the Servercore infrastructure against malicious network activity, we restrict access to certain TCP/UDP ports.
+Incoming and outgoing traffic is blocked at the moment it passes through the borders (border routers) at the edge of the Servercore internet network.

-For TCP ports 25, 465, 587 only outgoing traffic to public IPv4 and IPv6 addresses is blocked.
-We recommend using Servercore mail service instead of these ports.
+For TCP ports 25, 465, 587, only outgoing traffic towards public IPv4 and IPv6 addresses is blocked.
+Instead of these ports, we recommend using the Servercore Email Service.

-For a complete list of blocked ports, see the Blocked Ports List table.
-If a port is unavailable but not listed in the table, check its availability from the operating system side using the nmap utility.
+A full list of blocked ports is indicated in the List of blocked ports table.
+If a port is inaccessible but is not listed in the table, check its availability from the operating system using the nmap utility.

 List of blocked ports

-We consider each request individually, but we cannot guarantee unlocking and reserve the right to refuse without explanation.
+Each request is reviewed individually, but we cannot guarantee that access will be unblocked and reserve the right to refuse without explanation.

-After unlocking the port may be blocked again, for example, if spam is sent or your IP address is included in a spam list.
-For more information, see Network Blocking.
+After unblocking, a port may be blocked again, for example, if you send spam or your IP address is blacklisted.
+For more information, see the Network Blocks guide.

 Ports 25, 465, 587

-If we approve your request, ports 25, 465, and 587 will be unblocked for all public addresses in the account except:
+If we approve your request, ports 25, 465, and 587 will be unblocked for all public addresses in the account, except for:

 - IP addresses of dedicated servers in pools TAS-1, TAS-2, ALM-1, NBO-1;